Men’s EHF Euro 2020

 Read more about Summerburst.

-Partille Cup is the largest international handball event in the world and one of the top-events of all kinds of youth sports.
-Annually there are 20,000 participants from 50 countries divided into 1,100 teams.
+Partille Cup is the largest international handball event in the world and one of the top events in youth sports.
+Annually, 20,000 participants from 50 countries divided into 1,100 teams come to Gothenburg.

 Read more about Partille Cup.